Media release from Fair Districts New Mexico

 Santa Fe, New Mexico - Fair Districts for New Mexico, an organization working toward redistricting reform, including legislation creating fair voting districts, supports House Joint Resolution 9 (HJR 9) for the creation of an Independent Redistricting Commission.

-Fair Districts for New Mexico, and its forty partner organizations, urges New Mexicans to support HJR9 introduced today by Representatives Natalie Figueroa and Daymon Ely.
+Fair Districts for New Mexico, and its 40 partner organizations, urges New Mexicans to support HJR9 introduced today by Representatives Natalie Figueroa and Daymon Ely.
 If passed, the resolution will put the opportunity to create a true independent redistricting commission on the 2022 general election ballot.
 It would model the successful Citizen Redistricting Committee (CRC) model.

 Fair Districts for New Mexico (FDNM) and partners led the coalition that promoted the 2021 Redistricting Act, creating the CRC.
 The CRC was tasked with gathering public input and then recommending Congressional, New Mexico Senate and House, and Public Education Commission district maps to the New Mexico Legislature.